Health Insurance by Province: What’s Covered in Canada

 What doesn’t public health insurance cover?

-As you’ve noticed, public health insurance is limited to doctor visits and medical treatments performed in a hospital.
+As you’ve noticed, public health insurance is essentially limited to doctor visits and medical treatments performed in a hospital.
 It leaves out several important types of coverage, including the big three: dental insurance, prescription drug insurance, and vision insurance.

 Even with a provincial or territorial health card, you’ll have to pay for the following out of pocket: